MeAniketPatel/Password-Generator/README.md

     npm run dev
     ```

-2. Open your browser and navigate to [http://localhost:5173](http://localhost:5173) to view the application.
+2. Open your browser and navigate to <a href="http://localhost:5173" target="_blank">http://localhost:5173</a> to view the application.

 ## Usage